|Title||PDF documentation tips for Stata|

 To allow Stata to automatically close a PDF manual in Adobe Reader, open the Preferences dialog in Stata and check the Close documentation using accessibility control checkbox.

-The first time you click on a PDF manual link in Stata after checking the Close documentation using accessibility control checkbox, the PDF manual will be opened in Adobe Reader, and you may be prompted by macOS to grant accessibility control to Stata.
+The first time you click on a PDF manual link in Stata after checking the Close documentation using accessibility control checkbox, the PDF manual will be opened in Adobe Reader, and you may be prompted by macOS that Stata wants access to control System Events.app.

 Click the Open System Preferences button and click the checkbox for Stata.
 If you don't see the dialog prompting you to grant accessibility control to Stata, it may be obscured by the main Adobe Reader window, so just move the window until you see the dialog.
 If you still don't see the dialog or clicking on a PDF manual link in Stata doesn't automatically close an existing PDF manual, you can enable accessibility control by launching System Preferences and clicking Security & Privacy.
 For more information about enabling user interface scripting, see the Mac Automation Scripting Guide.